ll7/paf21-2/paf_ros/paf_perception/README.md

 ## Launch Command

 Reads obstacles from segmented lidar sensor ```lidar1``` and publishes a ```PafObstacleList```.
-Each ```PafObstacle``` has to outer bounding box points and the closest point as attributes
+Each ```PafObstacle``` has the two outermost (north-aligned) bounding box points and the closest point as attributes.

 ```
 Subscribed Topics: